CLI Commands

 • Render the full Drone definition with all descendants:

-syside viz element "DroneModel::Drone" drone-model/ --output-file DroneFull.png
+syside viz element drone-model/ -n "DroneModel::Drone" -o DroneFull.png

 Drone full nested diagram